 Why are Contracts of Employment important?

 A Contract of Employment defines the working relationship.
 It exists whether or not anything is written down.
 Employers are required to give certain written particulars to each employee.
-Having a written Contract of Employment allows the employer to set out clearly all of the necessary terms as well as imposing other obligations such as confidentiality or post termination restrictive covenants.
+Having a written Contract of Employment allows the employer to set out clearly all of the necessary terms as well as imposing other obligations such as confidentiality or post termination restrictive covenant

 How can a Contract of Employment protect my business?